 You can use this Norwood scale to estimate how much work you’ll need.
 There are several clinics online that provide guides prices based on this scale.

 FUE or FUT Hair Transplant Method?

-All of the clinics recommended the FUE method of extracting the hairs from the back of my head.
+All of the clinics that provided me with a hair transplant cost guide recommended the FUE method of extracting the hairs from the back of my head.